DigitalBotz/Digital-Rename-Bot/README.md

 set_caption - Set A Custom Caption
 see_caption - See Your Custom Caption
 del_caption - Delete Custom Caption
-restart - To Rrstart The Bot (Admin Only) status - Check Bot Status (Admin Only) broadcast - Send Message To All Users (Admin Only)
+restart - To Rrstart The Bot With Send Message all db users (Admin Only) logs - bot logs (Admin Only) status - Check Bot Status (Admin Only) broadcast - Send Message To All Users (Admin Only)
 ```